timescale/docs/cloud/migrate-to-cloud/index.md

 recovery.

 If your database is smaller than 100&nbsp;GB, choose to migrate your entire database at once.
-If your source database is PostgreSQL, use the hypermigrate tool to avoid having to dump your data to a directory before restoring it.
+If your source database is PostgreSQL, use the hypershift tool to avoid having to dump your data to a directory before restoring it.

 You can also migrate larger databases using this method, but